This class is used to translate strings in plain PHP. For examples

 be created directly, therefore its constructor is internal.
 Create a

 LanguageService with the LanguageServiceFactory.

 In the backend context a

 - class TYPO3\CMS\Core\Localization\LanguageService¶

 Usually this is injected into $GLOBALS['LANG'] when in backend or CLI context, and populated by the current backend user.
-Don't rely on $GLOBAL['LANG'] in frontend, as it is only available in certain circumstances!
-In Frontend, this is also used to translate "labels", see TypoScriptFrontendController->sL() for that.
+Do not rely on $GLOBAL['LANG'] in frontend, as it is only available under certain circumstances!
+In frontend, this is also used to translate "labels", see TypoScriptFrontendController->sL() for that.